Cray-HPE/docs-csm/operations/resiliency/NTP_Resiliency.md

 # NTP Resiliency

-Sync the time on all non-compute nodes \(NCNs\) via Network Time Protocol \(NTP\).
+Synchronize the time on all non-compute nodes \(NCNs\) via Network Time Protocol \(NTP\).
 Avoid a single point of failure for NTP when testing system resiliency.

-### Prerequisites
+## Prerequisites

 This procedure requires administrative privileges.

-### Procedure
+## Procedure

-1. Set the date manually if the time on NCNs is off by more than an a few hours, days, or more.
+1. Set the date manually if the time on NCNs is off by more than an a few hours.

     For example: